AxisCommunications/docker-acap/README.md

 ## Securing the Docker ACAP using TLS

 The Docker Compose ACAP application can be run in either TLS mode or unsecured mode.
 The Docker Compose ACAP application uses TLS mode by default.
-These modes can be used with or without TCP and IPC sockets.
 It is important to note that Dockerd will fail to start if TCP socket or IPC socket parameters are not selected, one of these sockets must be set to `yes`.

 Use the "Use TLS" and "TCP Socket" dropdowns in the web interface to switch between the two different modes(yes/no).
 Whenever these settings change, the Docker daemon will automatically restart.